aldindugolli/VibeForge/README.md

 MIT — feel free to fork, modify, and contribute.

 ✨ Author
-Built with vibes by yourname — 2025.
+Built with vibes by Aldin Dugolli — 2025.